 If you ask a third party to make an FOI request on your behalf, you need to provide a signed, written authority indicating that the person is acting on your behalf.

-If you need assistance to make an FOI request of AHPRA, please call us and request to speak to the relevant state FOI Officer on: 1300 419 495.
+If you need help to make an FOI request of AHPRA, please call us and request to speak to a FOI Officer on: 1300 419 495.

 AHPRA National and Queensland Office Postal Addresses